ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

 # Configuring CES from any scale node
 {: #ces-config-any-node}

-You can integrate Scale with CES services and enable LDAP based authentication for NFS services on CES Scale Nodes.
+You can integrate Scale with CES services and enable LDAP-based authentication for NFS services on CES Scale Nodes.
 The information includes assumptions, a step-by-step guide, and detailed explanations for each configuration.
-By utilizing LDAP-based authentication with an external LDAP server, organizations can enhance security and centralize user management for NFS shares and configuration steps to enable LDAP-based authentication and provides instructions for setting up an OpenLDAP server on a Linux system.
+By using LDAP-based authentication with an external LDAP server, organizations can enhance security and centralize user management for NFS shares and configuration steps to enable LDAP-based authentication and provides instructions for setting up an OpenLDAP server on a Linux system.

 ## Procedure
 {: #procedure-config-ces-any-node}

-1. Setting up Cluster Export Services Shared root file system:
+1. Setting up Cluster Export Services Shared root file system.
-    For example. create CesSharedRoot using this command
+    For example, create CesSharedRoot using this command:

 	`mmchconfig cesSharedRoot=/gpfsfs1`

     The CES shared root (cesSharedRoot) is needed to store CES shared configuration data, for protocol recovery, and for other protocol-specific purposes.
 It is part of the cluster export configuration and is shared between the protocols.
-Every CES node requires access to the path configured as shared root.
-The “mmchconfig” command is used to configure this directory as part of setting up a CES cluster as mentioned in the above example.
+Every CES node requires access to the path configured as a shared root.
+The “mmchconfig” command is used to configure this directory as part of setting up a CES cluster as mentioned in the example.
 2. Confirm the CES shared root configuration:

      `mmlsconfig`

-3. Configure the cluster Export Services on each of the Scale Nodes which are going to handle protocol exports.
+3. Configure the cluster Export Services on each of the Scale Nodes, which are going to handle protocol exports.
 For example:

     `mmchnode --ces-enable -N storage-scale-storage-5[,storage-scale-storage-6]`

     In this step, configuration of CES nodes must be done before you configure any protocols.
 Nodes that participate in the handling of protocol exports must be configured as CES nodes
 4. Check the status of CES nodes:

     `mces`

-5. Assign CES IP addresses to protocol nodes using the `mmces` address add command.
+5. Assign CES IP addresses to protocol nodes by using the `mmces` address add command.

     Protocol services are made available through Cluster Export Services (CES) protocol service IP addresses.
 These addresses are separate from the IP addresses that are used internally by the cluster.
-To configure the CES protocol ip addresses following commands need to be executed:
+To configure the CES protocol IP addresses following commands need to be run:

     `mmces address add --ces-node storage-scale-storage-5 --ces-ip 10.241.2.6 mmces address add --ces-node storage-scale-storage-6 --ces-ip 10.241.2.7`

-    In this scenario the CES IP address is an alias IP address, this ip address can failover across to the other nodes in the event of failure of the owner node.
+    In this scenario, the CES IP address is an alias IP address.
+This IP address can failover across the other nodes in the event of failure of the owner node.
     {: note}

 6. Verify the CES cluster status: